interactionresearchstudio/YoYoWiFiManager/README.md

 /yoyo/peers GET

 ## Status
-YY_CONNECTED is equivalent to and numerically equal to [WL_CONNECTED](https://www.arduino.cc/en/Reference/WiFiStatus).
+YY_CONNECTED is functionally equivalent to and numerically equal to [WL_CONNECTED](https://www.arduino.cc/en/Reference/WiFiStatus).

 ## Development
 * Fix the TODOs in the existing codebase